CODE OF CONDUCT

 3.4.
 Faith and belief

-At KY, each member should be able to be open about where they come from and what culture they belong to.
+At KY, each member should be able to be open about where they come from and what culture they belong to if they want to share it with others.
 KY, its associations, and members accept and welcome people from all cultures and ethnicities.
 No one should have to hide or explain their cultural belonging.

 3.7.
 Privacy of members